 Stage furniture and accessories

 I wanted the basement to have a few different functions for my family – a play space for my daughters, a comfy lounge space for our family to watch movies and football games, and a place where we could play boardgames or do puzzles together.
-Another function that kind of came into focus as I was working on the room was having open space for a dance floor.
+My husband had been looking at this site… you could of guessed, the site was about dart boards as he said he wanted to have his area where he would be able to relax.
+In the end, we didn’t go for this as children and darts aren’t a good combination!
+But another function that kind of came into focus as I was working on the room was having open space for a dance floor.
 Sounds maybe a little ridiculous but what my girls loved to do most when the room was in process and empty was turn on music and dance!
 So I kind of worked that in, as you’ll see below.

 I have so much to share with you in this space – sources for all the furniture and accessories, tutorials for how I turned Ikea shelving into built-ins, and how I trimmed the steel support poles to become columns – but that would make for one monstrously long blog post all in one.
 So today I’m sharing overall photos of the finished space and the furniture I added to the room from Raymour and Flanigan, and then over the next few weeks I’ll share tutorials for the built-ins and columns.
 You can find a full source list for the room HERE.